TokisanGames/Terrain3D/doc/docs/tips.md

 Tips
 ======

-## General
+## Understanding Regions

-* Always run Godot with the [console](troubleshooting.md#use-the-console) open so you can see errors and messages from the engine.
-The output panel is slow and inadequate.

-* When another mesh intersects with Terrain3D far away from the camera, such as in the case of water on a beach, the two meshes can flicker as the renderer can't decide which mesh should be displayed in front.
-This is also called Z-fighting.
-You can greatly reduce it by increasing `Camera3D.near` to 0.25.
-You can also set it for the editor camera in the main viewport by adjusting `View/Settings/View Z-Near`.

-*  Many of the brush settings can be manually entered by clicking the number next to the sliders.
-Some can extend beyond the maximum slider value.
+Terrain3D provides users non-contiguous 1024x1024 sized regions on a 16x16 region grid.
+So a user might have a 1k x 2k island in one corner of the world and a 4k x 4k island elsewhere.
+In between are empty regions, visually flat space where they could place an ocean.
+In these empty regions, no vram is consumed, nor collision generated.

+The regions are visible if `View Gizmos` is enabled in the Godot `Perspective` menu.

+You pay in memory and vram for each region you have, so be aware of their use.
+If you're going to have a small world that will fit within 1024m^2, then don't sculpt it around the origin point (0, 0).
+That would allocate 4 regions.
+Instead sculpt it around (512, 512) so that all of your data can fit within 1 region.

+Outside of regions, there is no collision.
+Raycasts won't hit anything.
+Querying terrain heights or other data will result in NANs or INF.
+Look through the API for specific return values.

+You can determine if a given location is within a region by using `Terrain3DStorage.get_region_index(global_position)`.
+It will return -1 if the XZ location is not within a region.
+Y is ignored.

 ## Performance
 * The Terrain3DMaterial shader has some advanced features that look nice but consume some performance.
 You can get better performance by disabling them:
-    * Set `WorldNoise` to `Flat` or `None`
+    * Set `WorldBackground` to `Flat` or `None`
 	* Disable `Auto Shader`
 	* Disable `Dual Scaling`
-* `WorldNoise` exposes additional shader settings, such as octaves and LOD.
+* `WorldBackground` as `Noise` exposes additional shader settings, such as octaves and LOD.
 You can adjust these settings for performance.
 However this world generating noise is expensive.
 Consider not using it at all in a commercial game, and instead obscure your background with meshes, or use an HDR skybox.
 * Reduce the size of the mesh and levels of detail by reducing `Mesh/Size` (`mesh_size`) or `Mesh/Lods` (`mesh_lods`) in the `Terrain3D` node.
+* Don't use `Terrain3D/Renderer/Cull Margin`.
+It should only be needed if using the noise background.
+Otherwise the AABB should be correctly calculated via editing, so there is no need to expand the cull margin.
+Keeping it enabled can cost more processing time.

 ## Shaders